voidnothings/rizzo/README.md

 * @mixin border-radius()
 * @mixin font-size()

-When naming mixins, variables and placeholders be verbose and use intuitive naming.
+When naming custom mixins, variables and placeholders be verbose and use intuitive naming.
 Eg:
 * $header-background-blue: #0a4f9c
 * %hotels-card-texture